Endometriosis Awareness Month: Am I at Risk?

 Why It Matters

 In addition to sometimes causing life-altering pain, chronic endometriosis can also sometimes lead to infertility.
-It’s estimated that up to 50% of women with endometriosis will struggle to conceive.
+It’s estimated that 30-50% of women with endometriosis will experience infertility.
 However, although endometriosis makes it more difficult for women, it doesn’t mean that pregnancy will be impossible.
 For example, with the help of in vitro fertilization (IVF), many women with endometriosis are able to conceive.

 Learn More